THE GOOD SHEPHERD

 A relationship is obvious in the picture above.
 Gather around our Good Shepherd and enjoy His company.
-Jesus is our Friend, our Provider, our Comforter, and He calls Himself, “the Door.”
+Jesus is our Friend, our Provider, our Comforter and He calls himself, “the Door.”
 Shepherds literally became the door every night.
 The sheep slept in a cave, and the shepherd would lie down across the opening as their protector.
 We are His sheep.
 No enemy will be able to destroy us.
 He bears the attack.
 He is our Protector and Deliverer.
-Our Shepherd has already given His life for us and is alive forevermore.
+Our Shepherd has already given His life for us.
 We need fear no evil.
 He has already overcome the evil one and won victory over death and hell.
 He promises that we will know His voice.
 We should take time right now to listen.
-We’ll hear that still small Voice of our loving Shepherd.
+We’ll hear that still small voice of our loving Shepherd.
 He has a message of love, peace, and hope.
 Psalm 27 ends with the words, “Wait on the Lord.”
 We may want to read this entire Psalm (click here).

 PRAYER FOR TODAY:

 Lord God, Slow me down so that the pace of modern life won’t get in the way of my relationship with You.
 Because of Your presence I am filled with courage and my heart is strengthened.
 In Jesus’ Name I pray.
 Amen!